-ACTING: Performing the duties and having the responsibilities of another position on a temporary basis without having officially been appointed to the position.

-APPOINTING AUTHORITY: Any person, board, or commission having the power of appointment or employment pursuant to Massachusetts General Laws.

-BOARD: The Personnel Board.

-CASUAL EMPLOYEE: An individual employed in a position calling for work which does not constitute regular employment; the work being rendered occasionally and without regularity on an ad hoc basis, according to the demands, therefore as determined by appointing authority.

-CLASSIFICATION: A job title of a position or a group of positions similar in duties, authority, responsibility, and qualifications.

-CLASSIFICATION DATE: First day of employment in a given classification.

-CLASSIFICATION PLAN: A listing of all approved job titles and an occupational grouping of classifications.

-COMPENSATION PLAN: A listing of wages designated to job classifications.

-CONTINUOUS SERVICE: Paid full-time and part-time employment in the service of the Town, which is not interrupted by resignation, termination, or dismissal.
-"Continuous service" shall include all leave with pay.

-DAY: One-fifth (1/5) the total number of regularly scheduled hours in one work week.

-DEPARTMENT HEAD: The officer, board, or other body having immediate charge and control of a department or agency.

-FULL-TIME EMPLOYEE: An individual in the employ of the Town regularly scheduled for an average of not less than thirty-two (32) hours per week for fifty-two (52) weeks per annum.

-HIRE DATE: First day of employment with the Town.

-INTERMITTENT EMPLOYEE: An individual employed in a position whose service, although regular, is not rendered for prescribed working hours, either daily, weekly, or annually, but is rendered as required according to the department head or appointing authority.

-ON-CALL EMPLOYEE: An individual in the employ of the Town who has been designated as available for duty as needed.
+- ACTING: Performing the duties and having the responsibilities of another position on a temporary basis without having officially been appointed to the position. - APPOINTING AUTHORITY: Any person, board, or commission having the power of appointment or employment pursuant to Massachusetts General Laws. - BOARD: The Select Board, serving as the Personnel Board. - CASUAL EMPLOYEE: An individual employed in a position calling for work which does not constitute regular employment; the work being rendered occasionally and without regularity on an ad hoc basis, according to the demands, therefore as determined by appointing authority. - CLASSIFICATION: A job title of a position or a group of positions similar in duties, authority, responsibility, and qualifications. - CLASSIFICATION DATE: First day of employment in a given classification. - CLASSIFICATION PLAN: A listing of all approved job titles and an occupational grouping of classifications. - COMPENSATION PLAN: A listing of wages designated to job classifications. - CONTINUOUS SERVICE: Paid full-time and part-time employment in the service of the Town, which is not interrupted by resignation, termination, or dismissal.
+"Continuous service" shall include all leave with pay. - DAY: One-fifth (1/5) the total number of regularly scheduled hours in one work week. - DEPARTMENT HEAD: The officer, board, or other body having immediate charge and control of a department or agency. - FULL-TIME EMPLOYEE: An individual in the employ of the Town regularly scheduled for an average of not less than thirty-two (32) hours per week for fifty-two (52) weeks per annum. - HIRE DATE: First day of employment with the Town. - INTERMITTENT EMPLOYEE: An individual employed in a position whose service, although regular, is not rendered for prescribed working hours, either daily, weekly, or annually, but is rendered as required according to the department head or appointing authority. - ON-CALL EMPLOYEE: An individual in the employ of the Town who has been designated as available for duty as needed. - PART-TIME EMPLOYEE: An individual in the employ of the Town regularly scheduled for less than thirty-two (32) hours per week for fifty-two (52) weeks per annum.
+Part-time employees

-PART-TIME EMPLOYEE: An individual in the employ of the Town regularly scheduled for less than thirty-two (32) hours per week for fifty-two (52) weeks per annum.
-Part-time employees regularly scheduled for a minimum of twenty (20) hours per week for fifty-two (52) weeks per annum qualify for certain benefits as defined by this Bylaw.

-PROBATIONARY EMPLOYEE: Any new employee whose tenure in the Town service has not exceeded 90 days; such employees have limited rights during this stage of their employment and may be discharged at any point at which the level of performance is determined to be unacceptable by the appointing authority.
+- regularly scheduled for a minimum of twenty (20) hours per week for fifty-two (52) weeks per annum qualify for certain benefits as defined by this Bylaw. - PROBATIONARY EMPLOYEE: Any new employee whose tenure in the Town service has not exceeded 90 days; such employees have limited rights during this stage of their employment and may be discharged at any point at which the level of performance is determined to be unacceptable by the appointing authority.
 At the end of the probationary period, a written review shall be prepared by the department head which will state whether the probationary employee has performed satisfactorily to be accepted as a regular Town employee.
 If the performance is not acceptable, the reason or reasons will be stated.
-The original 90 probationary period may be extended with the written approval of the Town Administrator.

-RATE: Amount of money designated as compensation for a job classification.

-TOWN: The Town of Leicester.

-WORK WEEK: The total number of regularly scheduled hours from Sunday to the following Saturday.
+The original 90 probationary period may be extended with the written approval of the Town Administrator. - RATE: Amount of money designated as compensation for a job classification - TOWN: The Town of Leicester. - WORK WEEK: The total number of regularly scheduled hours from Sunday to the following Saturday.

-SECTION 3: PERSONNEL BOARD
+SECTION 3: SELECT BOARD as PERSONNEL BOARD